-There have been no transfers between levels during the reporting period (31 March 2022: \$Nil).
+There have been no transfers between levels during the reporting year (31 March 2023: \$Nil).

 B. FAIR VALUES

 Fair values have been determined on the basis of the present value of cashflows expected to come about under the terms and conditions of each financial asset and financial liability.
 The Group has applied the following methods to reach an assessment of fair value.